ultrahorizon/UH-VPN-Docs/about.md

-# UH Enterprise
+# About

 ## Introduction
 UH Enterprise is designed to be a fast, secure and convenient alternative to other large scale corporate VPN platforms.
-Most of the technology is derived from an early consumer VPN application called UH Net engineered by Ultra Horizon in 2017.
+Most of the technology is derived from an early consumer VPN application called UH Net; engineered by Ultra Horizon in 2017.
 UH Net was designed to accomplish three things:

 **1. Speed:**
-Be the fastest VPN system available by utilising cryptographic accelerated server hardware and VPN clients designed specifically to use the latest standards in network performance.
+Be the fastest VPN system available by utilising cryptographically accelerated server hardware and VPN clients designed specifically to use the latest standards in networking.

 **2. Security:**
 Utilise the most cutting edge cryptographic algorithms to ensure that the confidentiality and integrity of a user's data is never compromised.